This is a list of the best personal finance apps, based on our testing and review of dozens of tools across the categories listed below.

 Who it’s for: Good for those who will soon apply for a loan and want to work on increasing their credit score.

 What it costs: Free.
 (They make money by recommending products and earnings commissions.)

 Learn more: Learn more in our Credit Karma review.

 When you share banking credentials with a reputable personal finance app, like the ones on this list, you’re giving the app “read-only” access.
 With this type of access, you’re giving them permission to see your activity, but not to make any changes.

 Furthermore, reputable financial apps don’t store your data inside of the app itself.
 So, if someone were to steal your phone and gain access to the app, they wouldn’t have access to your login information.

 Many budgeting apps allow you to add transactions labeled as cash, then categorize them based on the type of expense.
 If you manage your expenses using the cash-envelope method, apps worth checking out are YNAB, Mvelopes and GoodBudget.

 Summary of Best Personal Finance Apps

-This list covers the best personal finance apps, with a focus on budgeting, investing and overall money management.
-But as I noted in the intro, there are dozens upon dozens of high-quality apps that can help you make and save money.
+This list covers the best personal finance apps, with a focus on budgeting and overall money management.
+But there are dozens of high-quality apps that can help you make and save money.

 Here are a few more articles that may be of interest.